Anon-Planet/thgtoa/guide.md

 -   Start and use the Unsafe Browser

-**I would strongly recommend the use of a long-range "Yagi" type directional Antenna with a suitable USB Wi-Fi Adapter.
+**We would strongly recommend the use of a long-range "Yagi" type directional Antenna with a suitable USB Wi-Fi Adapter.
 At least this will allow you to connect to public Wi-Fis from a "safe distance" but keep in mind that triangulation by a motivated adversary is still possible with the right equipment.
 So, this option should not be used during an extended period (minutes at best).
 See [Appendix Q: Using long-range Antenna to connect to Public Wi-Fis from a safe distance][Appendix Q: Using long-range Antenna to connect to Public Wi-Fis from a safe distance:].**

 Using Tails should prevent local data leaks (such as MAC addresses or telemetry) and allow you to use a Browser to get what you want (utilities, VPN account) before leaving that place as fast as possible.

 You could also use the other routes (Whonix and Qubes OS without using Tor/VPN) instead of Tails in such hostile environments if you want data persistence but this might be riskier.
-I would not risk it personally unless there was absolutely no other option.
+We would not risk it personally unless there was absolutely no other option.
 If you go for this option, you will only do sensitive activities from a reversible/disposable VM in all cases.
 Never from the Host OS.

 **If you resort to this, please keep your online time as short as possible (minutes and not hours).**